VolkerMuehlhaus/rlgc_from_s2p/README.md

 RLGC values per meter physical length are calculated.

-IMPORTANT: you need to specify the correct physical length as a command line parameter, thsi is required for calculation!
+IMPORTANT: you need to specify the correct physical length as a command line parameter, this is required for calculation!

 # Prerequisites
 The code requires Python3 with the skitkit-rf library.